-Use of voice services have grown exponentially in the past year and, if this year's consumer electronics show was anything to go by, then that trend is only going to keep going.
-Predictions are immense for the years ahead, but even now 78 million smart speakers were sold in 2018, up from 34.7 million in 2017 (Canalys
+Adoption and use of voice-enabled devices is rising.
+Predictions are immense for the years ahead, but even current statistics show that 78 million smart speakers were sold in 2018, up from 34.7 million in 2017 (Canalys

 The location for the workshop is the Millennium Gloucester Hotel, London Kensington.
 View here

-This event is open to everyone within the membership, so login to book your place now.
+on Google maps.
+This event is free to everyone within the membership to attend, with all catering included.
 Unsure if you are a member?
 Just email email@example.com.

 Rob Leyland | Innovation Manager | Cancer Research UK